cpheidelberg/WholeSlideImageFileBabelFish-Tool/README.md

 Implement/adjust the function `is_valid_slide_id` and or `is_valid_case_id` in `tools_MetadataExtraction/extract_meta_data.py` to adjust how the plausibility check should be done on your extracted metadata.

+## How to configure your scheduler to execute WSI-BabelFish:

+WSI-BabelFish needs to be executed frequently using a task scheduler.
+For this, one need to set up a scheduled task so that `/path/to/this/repo/roi_based_extraction.py` gets executed each x minute.
+For this, see the next chapter(s):

+### windows task scheduling:
+We had some trouble to make WSI-BabelFish work together with the windows task scheduler.
+This was our solution:

+1. Open the Windows Task Scheduler
+2. Create a new task
+3. Set the action to run a program
+4. In the action-settings, enter `/path/to/this/repo/execute.bat` for "Program/Script" and enter `/path/to/this/repo` for "Start in" so that this will be used as working directory.
+5. Now modify the `execute.bat` accordingly to your environment.

+### linux task scheduling:
+On linux one can use crontab to schedule the execution of `/path/to/this/repo/roi_based_extraction.py`.
+Feel free to edit this chapter if you have some experience with it!

 ## Contribute
 Contributions are very welcome!
 Here's how to get involved: